11 Ways to Reduce Cortisol Levels Naturally:

 The release of cortisol involves three different organs - the adrenal glands, pituitary gland and the hypothalamus in the brain.

-Any stress that is perceived in the brain relays information to the hypothalamus which secretes corticotropin releasing hormone.
+Any stress that is perceived in the brain relays information to the hypothalamus which secretes corticotropin-releasing hormone (CRH).

 What Effects does Cortisol have?